 - 1. Set the meter selector to the DC Voltage position. - 2.
-Connect the black tester lead to the negative battery terminal. - 3.
-Connect the red tester lead to the red wire on the harness side of the connector. - 4.
+Connect the black tester lead to black wire on the harness side of the connector. - 3.
+Connect the red tester lead to the white/orange wire on the harness side of the connector. - 4.
 Turn the ignition switch to the RUN position. - 5.
-The meter must show 12 DC volts.
+The meter must show approximately 8 DC volts.